vertica/spark-connector/functional-tests/README.md

 Once submitted, verify through the [web ui](localhost:8080) and the [jobs ui](localhost:4040) that the application was submitted.
 Our functional test, without any arguments, will create multiple spark sessions; You should expect multiple applications executing sequentially.

-`submit-functional-test.sh` also excepts a string argument which it will pass onto the cluster as the argument to the submitted Spark application.
-For example, to run a single test suite on our cluster, use `./submit-functional-test.sh "-s EndToEndTests"`.

-Note: `submit-functional-test.sh` will always append the functional test option `-r` to the passed in string argument.
-So `./submit-functional-test.sh "-s EndToEndTests"` is equivalent to `sbt "run -r -s EndToEndTests"` Option `-r` tells our functional test application to configure itself for submitting to a cluster (by omitting the `master` option).

 #### Configuring the cluster.
-The `submit-functional-test.sh` uses spark's `spark-submit`.
-You can edit the file with appropriate parameters if needed.
+The `submit-functional-test.sh` uses spark's `spark-submit` and thus you can edit any available spark config for the submission.

+`submit-functional-test.sh` will pass its arguments to `spark-submit`, thus passing the arguments to the submitted spark application.
+For example, to run a single test suite on our cluster, use `./submit-functional-test.sh -s EndToEndTests`.

+Note: `submit-functional-test.sh` will always prepend the functional test option `-r` to the passed in arguments.
+So `./submit-functional-test.sh -s EndToEndTests` is equivalent to `sbt "run -r -s EndToEndTests"` Option `-r` tells our functional test application to configure itself for submitting to a cluster (by omitting the `master` option).

+To increase the worker count, change spark version, or any other Spark environment settings, refer to our [docker environment instructions](/../docker/README.md).